AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

         elif ValueToInsert <= Subtree.Value and Subtree.LeftNode == None:
             Subtree.LeftNode = Node(ValueToInsert)
 ```
-This insert works by utilising the tree-subtree relationship.
-If the tree is populated, it first considers the entrire tree by starting with the headnode.
+This insert works by utilizing the tree-subtree relationship.
+If the tree is populated, it first considers the entire tree by starting with the headnode.
 Depending on the key of the node to be inserted, the function then calls itself on the left or the right child.
 This child and its children also form an equal valid tree.
 Therefore, this process can be repeated, and is repeated until a suitable position for the node to be insert is found.
-This method can best be described diagramtically:
+This method can best be described diagrammatically:

 ![targets](/RecursiveInsert.png)